nicdwilson/woocommerce-support-helper/README.md

 ## Installation

+### From Release Package (Recommended)
+1. Download the latest release from [GitHub Releases](https://github.com/happyplugins/woocommerce-support-helper/releases)
-1. Upload the `woocommerce-support-helper` folder to the `/wp-content/plugins/` directory
+2. Upload the `woocommerce-support-helper` folder to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress

+### From Source (Development)
+1. Clone the repository: `git clone https://github.com/happyplugins/woocommerce-support-helper.git`
-3. Run `composer install` in the plugin directory to install dependencies
+2. Run `composer install` to install dependencies
+3. Upload the plugin folder to `/wp-content/plugins/`
+4. Activate the plugin through WordPress admin

 ## Module System